 Why do I do this?
 Because I don't want to just preach, I want to preach with power.
 I don't want to just teach, I want to transform.
 I don't want to just share a message, I want to make a difference...and only God's Spirit working through me can bring this level of spiritual transformation.

 On Sunday, November 19th, I'll be doing a training called "How to Give a Talk that Rocks" at Youth Specialties.
 During this seminar I'll unpack even more keys to speaking with impact and power.
-Join me during this training session if you're planning on being at the National Youth Workers Conference this year!
+Join me during this training session if you're planning on being at the National Youth Workers Convention this year!
 If not, consider changing your plans and crashing the party in Memphis!